akmal578/React-Mysql/README.md

 4. Go to client folder
 - `npm start`

-5. Make sure your mysql server already started and change the default username and password in `index.js`
+5. Make sure your mysql server already started and change the default username and password, database name in `index.js`